-The Rule Testbed is useful for testing rules in a specific context, especially if the project is complex and huge and therefore requires a lot of time and resources to be fully built.
+The rule testbed is useful for testing rules in a specific context, especially if the project is complex and huge and therefore requires a lot of time and resources to be fully built.

 It is also suggested when you want to identify which sentences and text fragments trigger the rules and this helps to evaluate their impact in the project.

-Start the Rule Testbed
+Start the rule testbed

 - Select a file or a set of file (multiple documents selection with

-CTRL+Cor folder selection are allowed) in the Project tool window.
+CTRL-clickor folder selection are allowed) in the Project tool window.

-- Right-click, then select Rule Testbed.
+- Right-click the selected files or folders, then select Rule Testbed.